EN

 • Improve customer retention and minimize dropout rates.

-When people hear the term “feature introduction,” they often think of a series of initial forms describing the application's functions and collecting basic user information.
-However, the introduction process is not just a simple presentation of functions but also a way to quickly and effectively connect users to the product's value.
+When people hear the term "feature onboarding," they often think of a series of initial forms describing the application's functions and collecting basic user information.
+However, onboarding is not merely presenting features but also connecting users to the product's value quickly and effectively.

-To understand your users, identify who they are and what the most effective ways to communicate with them are.
-Instead of simply focusing on product-market fit, delve into users’ specific needs and develop the product to suit them.
+To understand your users, identify who they are and how best to communicate with them.
+Instead of focusing solely on product-market fit, learn the specific needs of users and develop products that suit them.

-Those who have invested or borrowed through digital platforms are familiar with the smoothly designed product introduction process.
-Financial companies invest heavily in this, as customers using financial services typically bring high value.
-Therefore, businesses will gain significant benefits if they focus on appropriately and effectively introducing services to customers.
+Those who have invested or borrowed through digital platforms are familiar with the smooth onboarding process of products.
+Financial companies invest heavily in this, as customers using financial services tend to add high value.
+Therefore, businesses will significantly benefit by focusing on effectively and appropriately introducing services to customers.

 5. Make customers feel special

-Gold, platinum, and other elite cards primarily provide a feeling of exclusivity to the holders, rather than actual value.
-In previous decades, this exclusivity was limited to wealth management clients but is now spreading into banking, retail, and various other sectors.
-The goals of special customer programs are not only to show appreciation but also to retain customers, encouraging them to return for regular service usage.
+Gold, Platinum, and other elite cards primarily provide a sense of exclusivity for their holders rather than actual value.
+In decades past, such exclusivity was limited to a group of wealth management clients, but it is now spreading to banking, retail, and many other fields.
+The goals of special customer programs are not solely to show appreciation but also to retain customers and encourage them to return for regular service usage.

-Don’t get me wrong — I don’t encourage you to deceive your customers, but rather to make them feel special.
-The goals of special customer programs are not only to show gratitude but also to retain them.
-You want users to come back, making the product part of their daily lives, and you can achieve this by regularly rewarding them.
-Provide offers that clearly demonstrate user benefits and encourage them to use it daily.
+Don't get me wrong—I am not encouraging you to trick your customers but to make them feel special.
+The aim of special customer programs is not just to reward customers but also to retain them.
+You want users to return and make the product a part of their daily lives, and you can achieve this by regularly rewarding them.
+Offering incentives that clearly demonstrate the users' benefits encourages them to use your services daily.

-With today's technology, creating personalized experiences for each customer is easier than ever.
-Small adaptations in service can create a high-end and exclusive feel, helping customers feel valued and encouraging them to continue using the product.
+With today's technology, creating personalized experiences for each customer has become easier.
+Small adjustments in service can create a sense of premium and exclusivity, making customers feel valued and encouraging them to continue using the product.

 6. Design to enhance security

-Consumers desire a seamless and familiar mobile payment experience while demanding high levels of transparency, honesty, and financial data security.
-With the rise of appropriation methods and increasingly sophisticated digital financial attacks, security has become a top priority not only for users but also for financial institutions.
+Consumers desire an easy and familiar mobile payment experience while demanding high levels of transparency, honesty, and data security.
+With the increase in takeover methods, digital financial attacks are becoming increasingly sophisticated, making security a top priority for both users and financial institutions.

-To maximize security, banks should implement multiple protective measures beyond traditional password authentication, such as biometrics and gesture patterns.
-Biometrics are hard to spoof and provide quick access with high levels of security, improving the user experience without compromising usability.
+To maximize security, banks should implement multiple security measures beyond traditional password authentication, such as biometrics and gesture patterns.
+Biometrics are hard to spoof and provide quick access with high security, enhancing the user experience without sacrificing usability.

-• Add an auto-lock feature after several unsuccessful attempts.
+• Include an auto-lock function after multiple failed attempts.

-• When creating a password, ensure the font size is large and easy to read.
+• When creating passwords, ensure the font size is large and easy to read.

-• Allow for a login expiration option after 1 to 5 minutes of inactivity.
+• Allow a login timeout option after about 1 to 5 minutes of inactivity on the account.

 • Do not accept easily guessable passwords like 0000, 1111, 1234, …